danielnilsson9/bbs-fw/README.md

 ### TSDZ2
 Compatible with TSDZ2A/B using the STM microcontroller (which is nearly all off them).

+### Displays and Controller

+Only displays with the Bafang display protocol can work.

+Also the controllers need to be those, that are officially designed by Bafang, respectively Tongshen.

+Some shops sell kits with their own controller.

 ## Legal
 * Installing this firmware will void your warranty.
 * I cannot be held responsible for any injuries caused by the use of this firmware, use at your own risk.